michaeltoth/projects/LendingClub.md

 | NonPerforming | 9.01     | 10.71 | 12.25 |
 | Performing    | 90.99    | 89.29 | 87.75 |

 So those with mortgages default the least, followed by those who own their homes outright and finally those who rent.
 The differences here are much smaller than when comparing different grades, but they are still notable.
-Let's see whether these are statistically significant:
+Let's verify whether these are statistically significant:

 ```R